As an Amazon Associate I earn from qualifying purchases.

 This Greek couscous salad makes a wonderful main meal or delicious side dish.

-A while back, I reminded my Facebook fans that there is a big difference between couscous and whole wheat couscous.
+A while back, I reminded my Facebook followers that there is a big difference between couscous and whole wheat couscous.

 For those of you that are not familiar with it, couscous is pasta, not a grain.
-And just like many pastas on the market, it comes in one of two ways.
+And just like many kinds of pasta on the market, it comes in one of two ways.
 Made with white flour or whole wheat.

 All in all, a great result and a wonderful new favorite!